Vibeke-dev/photo-book-server/README.md

 This project contains of two parts, a server side and a client side.
 With this app you can create and purchase a photo book with images and descriptions.
 This part is the server side, which is handling the users, pictures and the purchased books.

 #### User Stories
+Below user stories are made to be able to handle creation of user and get user validated when user try to log in on the homepage.
+The user should be able to upload picture in the database, change and read their own pictures, and finally delete their own pictures from the data base.
+The user should be able buy a photo book based on their own pictures.
+Finally, when book is bought then admin of the site should be able to delete the book when it is printed.

 - Creation of auth routes (create, read)
 - Creation of user routes (read)